rbergenl/_Alpha/developer/issues/environments/setup-test-cms.md

 # Setup Test Environment for CMS

 > Requires the initial CMS setup to be completed.
+> Requires an account for Cloudinary, mLab and Heroku.

 ## Add Cloudinary

 - Login to Cloudinary to find the *Account details*.
 - Run `echo "CLOUDINARY_NAME=<CLOUD_NAME> >> .env.production`.
 - Run `echo "CLOUDINARY_KEY=<API_KEY> >> .env.production`.